Vitamins for constipation: Do they work?

 Constipated?
 These 3 Supplements for Constipation Can Help

-Magnesium is a relaxing mineral that helps tightened muscles relax.
+Magnesium's relaxing effects can help to relax tightened muscles.
 Often, constipation is the result of stress and when we’re stressed, our muscles tighten.
 Your small and large intestines contain smooth muscle tissue and in order to have a bowel movement, your muscles must relax.
-Magnesium deficiency can also be a cause of constipation.
-Taking magnesium bisglycinate (a highly absorbable form of magnesium) can help promote muscle relaxation and help you become constipation-free.

 2. Essential Fatty Acids

-Think of EFA’s like a lubricant for your intestines.
+Think of EFA’s as a lubricant for your intestines.
 Healthy fats such as omega 3 and omega 6 essential fatty acids help keep digested food flowing through the intestinal tract.
 Essential fatty acids also help the body make prostaglandins, which help regulate digestion.
-Check in with your fatty acid consumption.
-Chia seeds, flaxseed, hemp hearts, oily fish and nuts and seeds (in moderation) are excellent food sources of omega 3 and omega 6 essential fatty acids.
+Check-in with your fatty acid consumption.
+Chia seeds, flaxseeds, hemp hearts, oily fish, and nuts and seeds (in moderation) are excellent food sources of omega 3 and omega 6 essential fatty acids.
 Taking a high-quality fish oil such as Ascenta Nutra Sea’s Omega 3 Fish Oil can also be helpful for relieving and preventing constipation.